-Not all doctors are equally good at diagnosing vestibular disorders.
+opinion: Not all doctors are equally good at diagnosing all problems.
 If your doctor is not answering your questions, not actively trying to diagnose your case, or asking you to undergo treatments that don't work, you may need to seek out a doctor who specializes in dizziness and balance disorders.
-These doctors are typically otolaryngologists, neurologists, otologists, or neuro-otologists with specialized training in vestibular disorders.
-If you are already seeing a specialist, you may still need to seek another, depending on your type of vestibular disorder.
-Getting to a specialty center for dizziness and balance disorders may be your best opportunity for getting the help you need.
-The Vestibular Disorders Association (VEDA) can supply the names of specialists and/or clinics in your region.
-See VEDA's online provider directory at vestibular.org.
+These doctors are typically otolaryngologists, neurologists, otologists, or neuro-otologists.
+If you are already seeing a specialist, you may still need to seek another.
+The Vestibular Disorders Association (VEDA) can also supply the names of specialists and/or clinics in your region.
+See VEDA's online provider directory: www.vestibular.org/ find-medical-help/ search-for-a-healthprofessional.php.